Last Updated on February 28, 2022 by HortonTeam

 What are the Downsides of a Home Warranty?

-Although there are many benefits of purchasing a home warranty, there are still some risks involved for the buyer.
+Although there are many benefits of purchasing a home with a warranty, there are still some risks involved for the buyer.
 For instance, not all homes are covered by home warranties, so it’s important to check with a provider before purchasing one.
 There’s also no guarantee that an appliance or system will be replaced rather than repaired.
 In some situations, a buyer may have an appliance that is severely outdated, and the provider may decide to repair the old system instead of replacing it altogether.
 It’s also standard practice for the provider to choose their own contractors, meaning the homeowner must wait for the provider to select a contractor and time for the repairs to take place.
 Along with these issues, a warranty may also have a coverage limit and leave the buyer vulnerable to out-of-pocket expenses.

 There really aren’t any major disadvantages of purchasing a home warranty as a seller.
-The initial cost is probably relatively low to the price of your home for sale, and usually homes with a warranty included will more than make up that cost.
+The initial cost is probably relatively low to the price of your home for sale, and usually, homes with a warranty included will more than make up that cost.
 The one thing to consider is if there are any other areas of your home where that money would be better spent.
 If you need to repair or replace any significant items or attractions of your home, it would probably be more worthwhile to spend your money in that area and avoid the added home warranty.

 Should I Get a Home Warranty?